TacBuild/tac-sdk/docs/sdks/tac_sdk.md

 1. Determines whether each Jetton requires a **burn** or **transfer** operation based on its type.
 2. Prepares shard messages and encodes the necessary payloads.
+3. Simulates the transaction and estimates execution fees.
+If the simulation fails (e.g., due to gas or logic errors on TAC), the SDK throws an exception with the simulation result and does not send the message.
-3. Bridges Jettons by sending shard transactions to the appropriate smart contracts.
+4. Bridges Jettons by sending shard transactions to the appropriate smart contracts.
-4. Incorporates EVM logic into the payload for interaction with the TAC.
+5. Incorporates EVM logic into the payload for interaction with the TAC.
 ---

 ### `getTransactionSimulationInfo`